A Vital Link

 Residents of the greater Charleston region are encouraged to participate in the process prescribed by the National Environmental Policy Act (NEPA) to provide input.

-- The Public Hearing for I-526 LCC WEST is now closed.
-View materials here.
+- The virtual meeting for the I-526 Lowcountry Corridor EAST is live!
+View here.

-- The DRAFT Community Mitigation Plan for I-526 LCC WEST is now available on our NEW Community Commitments page.
-View the plan, get to know your Community Advisory Council, brainstorm with your peers on our new forum, and learn how you can text our community office.
+- The Proposed Final EJ Community Mitigation Plan for I-526 LCC WEST is now available on our Community Commitments page.

 - View the I-526 LCC WEST Recommended Preferred Alternative